 Alternatives to OneDrive for Business

 The title of best cloud storage provider is hotly contested, and Microsoft OneDrive faces competition on many fronts.
-Speaking specifically of business-oriented platforms, competitors include platforms such as Google Workspace, pDrive, and Nextcloud.
+Speaking specifically of business-oriented platforms, competitors include platforms such as Google Workspace (opens in new tab), pDrive (opens in new tab), and Nextcloud (opens in new tab).

 Google Workspace offers accessible and affordable cloud storage options that integrate with many applications and systems a business is already likely to use.
 Meanwhile, pDrive offers advanced end-to-end encryption for all files as well as impressive third-party integrations.

 Nextcloud, an outlier in the cloud storage market, challenges OneDrive by offering software solutions for on-premises (on-prem) cloud storage infrastructure.
 For businesses operating in data-sensitive industries or where internet connections are unreliable, an on-prem solution may be more appealing.
-You can read our Nextcloud review for more information.

 OneDrive for Business: Final verdict